What is a Longitudinal Data System (LDS)?

 - Building new reporting tools for public and/or secured reporting

-- Building new reports (such as Growth Reports) to support research, public reporting and secured reporting
+- Building new reports and dashboards to support research, public reporting and secured reporting

 - Enhancing current tools